 A credit score is a number, lenders (banks, financial institutions) use to help them decide how likely they will be repaid on time if they give a person a loan or credit card.
-There are many factors which impact the credit score of you.
-These factors include total amount of credit taken, types of account, age of the accounts and number of regular and late payments.
-Speaking simply, bad credit score can really take toll on individuals’ lifestyle.
-It can hamper his prospect of attaining car, apartments or any loans.
+There are many factors that impact the credit score of you.
+These factors include the total amount of credit taken, types of account, age of the accounts and number of regular and late payments.
+Speaking simply, bad credit score can really take a toll on individuals’ lifestyle.
+It can hamper his prospect of attaining a car, apartments or any loans.
 Fortunately, you can repair your credit score either by yourself or by hiring advisors who will show you the way how it’s done.
 It takes good effort from yourself to repair the credit score.

 Before you get excited about getting credit repair done completely, it is important to know that credit details remain on your credit score details for 7-10 years.
-Most of credit repair advisories are scamsters as per FCRA body.
+Most credit repair advisories are scammers as per the FCRA body.
 The FCRA law provides the way on how it can be done and what details can be refined to improve the credit score.
-To improve the credit score legitimately, it takes serious effort by strictly sticking to debt repayment plan as per terms and conditions of the credit you have taken.
+To improve the credit score legitimately, it takes serious effort by strictly sticking to the debt repayment plan as per the terms and conditions of the credit you have taken.
 As told above, two ways to credit repair are discussed below:

 - Hiring Credit Repair Agencies: Taking the advice of credit

 repair agencies is completely legal.
 These agencies will ask

 you to give them a credit score reports from major credit report

 agencies such as Equifax and Transunion.
 They will